What is an editorial calendar? 5 ways of creating the best one

 Review editorial calendars with GoVisually

-The process of creating, reviewing, and getting approval on an editorial calendar can become pretty extensive and exhausting.
-So what you need is a tool that can make the experience smoother and more efficient for your team.
+Creating, reviewing, and getting approval on an editorial calendar can become extensive and exhausting.
+So you need a tool to make the experience smoother and more efficient for your team.

 And that perfect tool is GoVisually, the #1 online proofing software that helps you review and approve creative assets blazing fast.

-This way, you’ll be able to keep all your revisions organized in one place.
-Moreover, you’d be able to annotate various types of files and generally be on top of your game.
+This way, you can keep all your revisions organized in one place.
+Moreover, you could annotate various files and generally be on top of your game.

 So try GoVisually today and change the trajectory of your workflow process for the better.